napari/docs/docs/tutorials/fundamentals/quick_start.md

 - If you installed the bundled app:

     Click on the app icon to open it.<br>
     *Note: macOS users might need to right click on the app icon and select "Open" to bypass the security check.
-You can also go to System Setting> Security and Privacy and click on "Open Anyway".*
+You can also go to System Settings > Privacy & Security and click on "Open Anyway".*

 +++